 Before doing a comparison between the two types of cleaners, we have to know what a beater bar is and how it works.

 Many people do not know what a beater bar is and think it is the brush that rotates on the underside of the cleaner.
 This is not true, but the mistake could easily be made because it is quite hard to find the old traditional beater bars on the more modern cleaners available to us now.

 A beater bar is a smooth, shaped metal bar that is fixed to the turning brush along with the normal bristles you would normally find on a brush.

 Hoover developed this beater bar during the 1920s to help by agitating and lifting soil and dirt from deep inside the carpet.
 The beater bars turn at speed and vibrate the carpet and loosen the dirt, and the suction would then transfer the dirt to the storage area.
 The brush bristles would then just basically brush the carpet.

 “It beats, as it sweeps, as it cleans”.

-These days there are not very many (assuming any) vacuums that actually has this bar on the brush.
+These days there are not very many (assuming any) vacuums that have this bar on the brush.
 It has to a great extent been changed to a much stiffer rotating brush that would unsettle the dirt and brush the carpet simultaneously.

-Basically the design of the rotating brush has changed by making the brushes stiffer, varying lengths of the bristles and thus trying to mimic the action that the original beater bar was doing.
+The design of the rotating brush has changed by making the brushes stiffer, varying lengths of the bristles, and thus trying to mimic the action that the original beater bar was doing.

-Albeit the mixer bar has been eliminated with time, people still make the mistake by using the term as a name for the brush that rotates at the bottom of the cleaner in the modern cleaners.
+Albeit the mixer bar has been eliminated with time, people still make the mistake of using the term as a name for the brush that rotates at the bottom of the cleaner in modern cleaners.
 But then again, just maybe the name has evolved to mean something else.

 Indeed, even the English Oxford Dictionary characterizes a beater bar as: